Multiple Dubuque residents charged with rioting 1 month after New Year's brawl ends with gunfire

 On Friday, Tamara S. Washington, 27, of 504 W. 17th St., and Cameron Adams, 22, of 908 1/2 Rhomberg Ave., each were arrested on two counts of participating in a riot.

 Police were called to The Venue, 285 Main St., at 1:30 a.m.
 Jan.
-1 to investigate a fight between about one-dozen patrons, according to court documents.
+1 to investigate a fight between about 12 patrons, according to court documents.

 Surveillance footage allegedly showed a verbal confrontation between patrons that escalated into a large fight.
 Multiple people were punched, one person was hit with a bar stool and a bystander accidentally was struck in the face with a pool cue.